 For any set of n measurements, (arranged in ascending or descending order), the pth percentile is a number such that p% of the measurements fall at or below that number and (100 - p)% of the measurements fall above it.
-The calculation of percentiles is not well defined and there are a few conventions which one might adopt for choosing a value for a percentile.
-We will adopt a relatively simple convention which mostly agrees with our calculation of the median from before.
-(If the sample size is odd, it agrees precisely and if the sample size is even it is close.)
-For a set of data of size N, to calculate the P-th percentile we order our data from smallest to largest and choose the n-th data point on the list, where n is the nearest integer above (or equal to) $\frac{P}{100} \times N$.
+The calculation of percentiles is not well defined and there are a few conventions for one might adopt for choosing a value for a percentile.
+We will adopt a relatively simple convention which agrees with our calculation of the median from before.

+For a set of data of size N, to calculate the P-th percentile we :